JoanEsquivel/local-rag/readme.md

 ## 🏗️ Architecture Improvements

-The embedding system has been enhanced with enterprise-grade features while maintaining 100% backward compatibility:
+Both the **embedding system** and **database setup** have been enhanced with enterprise-grade features while maintaining 100% backward compatibility:

 ### ✅ **Enhanced Features**